kristianmandrup/bitbucket-api-v2/Authentication.md

 [Auth0 for bitbucket](https://auth0.com/docs/connections/social/bitbucket) is another option.

 [Auth0](https://auth0.com/) works for a client app that does the authentication handshake using the browser.
 The app can store the JWT/access token in `localstorage`.
-The token is sent piggybacked on the request header on each request to the server.
+The token is piggy-backed on the request header on each request to the server.

+### Auth Callback handler

+When the user approves permission for the app, bitbucket will call the configured callback (as defined on the bitbucket OAuth configuration page).

+A sample [express server](https://expressjs.com/) can be found in the `/server` folder which you can use to test this callback auth flow.

+Simply create an app in the bitbucket OAuth config page (under account settings) and set the callback to `http://localhost:3000/authenticated`

+Create a client/browser app, include this package (create a bundle via webpack, browserify or similar?).

+Create an API instance as usual, then call the `authorizeOAuth2` API method to trigger the browser redirect to the bitbucket OAuth2 authentication page.

+When permissions are approved, the server should trigger a callback of the uri/route (such as `http://localhost:3000/authenticated`)

-### Managing (token) secrets
+## Managing (token) secrets

 During development/testing, you can place your own tokens in `test/secret/access-tokens.json`, something like this (not real keys here!).